*Memo:

-add() can add an element to a set as shown below:
+add() can add a value to the set as shown below:

 - The 1st argument is